 Aromatics in petroleum products

 Aromatics are an important element in gasoline blending because they are a key source of highly valued octane.
 However, some aromatics are also toxic to humans and a contributor to smog when released into the atmosphere.
-As a result, refiners typically try to maximize the aromatics content of gasoline up to a maximum limit set by environmental concerns.
+As a result, refiners typically try to maximize the aromatics content of gasoline up to a limit set to address environmental concerns.

 Regulations typically limit both the overall volume percent of aromatics and the volume percent of benzene in particular.